Robinzor/InvestigateR/README.md

 The application will be available at `http://localhost:5000`

-**Note:** Make sure to create an `api_keys.json` file in the project root before starting, or configure API keys through the web interface after starting.
+**Note:** API keys are stored in a Docker named volume (persists across container updates).
+Configure them through the web interface after starting.

 ### Option 2: Docker (Manual)